grt-pretender/codewars-jam/README.md

 # codewars-snippets
-Solutions using Python, Rust & Go
+Solutions using Python and JS